Definition of tofu

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'tofu'.
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Origin of TOFU
+Origin and Etymology of tofu

 First Known Use: 1771

-Seen & Heard
+Seen and Heard